CharlieH7/48024-Applications-Programming/Assignment 1/README.md

 <img width="485" alt="image" src="https://user-images.githubusercontent.com/48937488/209455602-8bc56537-2ec9-47e0-8dba-1435a648237c.png">

 * Classes - The design consists of 8 classes:
   1. Session
   2. Faculty
   3. Faculties
   4. Student
   5. Students
   6. Slip
   7. TMS
   8. TMSLog

+* Fields – All the fields have been clarified in each class and they should not be modified.
+The fields also have some additional requirements and structures:

+Lists all have the abstract type of List<>, but must be instantiated with a concrete type that implements the List<> behavior (you can choose either – you may also want to think about why you might do things this way).